logo dark logo

 Woot woot, on the summit of Ben Lomond Peak once again!

-This view down to Ogden and out to the Salt Lake is just so pretty!
-I’m really glad I tried this trail – the views were unbeatable, and even though my feet were pretty sore at the end from the V trail, it was well worth it!
+The view down to Ogden and out to Salt Lake is stunning!
+I’m so glad I tried this trail—the views were unbeatable, and even with sore feet from the V trail, it was totally worth it!

 Check out my Video!